ShehrozEK/Simple-Android-Based-Calculator/README.md

-This is a simple calculator application of Android.
+This is a simple calculator application for Android.

 What I Learned